• UX for AI

 Let me explain what I mean, in the following 3 points, comparing mobile RITE studies and usability tests (as they are typically conducted).

-#1: Mobile usability tests encourage project managers to treat user-testing as something to check-off, not lead the design process.
+#1: Mobile usability tests encourage project managers to treat user testing as something to check off on their list, not the core of the design process.

 Organizations usually end up waiting until the design is fairly well baked to conduct usability tests.